JetBrains/kotlin-web-site/docs/reference/packages.md

 import bar.Bar as bBar // bBar stands for 'bar.Bar'
 ```

-## Visibility of Toplevel Declarations
+## Visibility of Top-level Declarations

 If a top-level declaration is marked *private*{: .keyword }, it is private to the file it's declared in (see [Visibility Modifiers](visibility-modifiers.html)).